 One thing to note is that even food purchased at the grocery store in Banff is expensive.
 If you have your own car, stop at Costco or a grocery store in Calgary and pick-up your breakfast and lunch supplies.
 Be sure to grab some high energy snacks to keep you going on your daily adventures.

-We love supporting local Bow Valley businesses, but we find the grocery stores here are really expensive relative to Calgary.
+We love supporting local Bow Valley businesses, but we find the grocery stores here are really expensive relative to Calgary, the selection isn’t as good and the produce can be quite awful at times.
 We’re here to help you travel to Banff on a budget, so if you can, buy your groceries in Calgary instead of Banff.

 By following our self-catering strategy, you’ll have significantly more time and money to enjoy Banff.
 Plus, at the end of the day, you’ll feel like you earned your meal at one of Banff’s excellent restaurants.